ESCOMP/CTSM/doc/source/tech_note/MOSART/CLM50_Tech_Note_MOSART.rst

 hydraulic geometry relationships as functions of the mean annual discharge.
 The Manning roughness coefficients for overland and channel flow were calculated as functions of landcover and water depth.
-For more details on the methodology to derive channel geometry and the Manning’s roughness coefficients, please refer to
+For more details on the methodology to derive channel geometry and the Manning's roughness coefficients, please refer to
 :ref:`Getirana et al. (2012) <Getiranaetal2012>` .
 The full list of
 parameters included in this global hydrography dataset is provided in